Stars and Bars (1988 film)

 Stars and Bars is a 1988 American comedy film directed by Pat O'Connor and starring Daniel Day-Lewis.
 It is based on William Boyd's 1984 book of the same name.

 Premise

-A British art expert, Henderson Dores, travels across the Southern United States in order to purchase a rare painting by Pierre-Auguste Renoir.
+A British art expert, Henderson Dores, travels to Georgia in the United States in order to purchase a rare painting by Pierre-Auguste Renoir.
 He comes across some crazy characters in the process.